crispinalan/tikicalendar/README.md

 ## License

 The Gtk4.0 GUI toolkit is licensed using LGPLv2.1.
-Consequently, Tiki Calendar has been licensed using the GNU  General Public License version 2.
+Consequently, Tiki Calendar has been licensed using the GNU General Public License version 2.1 or later.

 ## Acknowledgements